-Tour Blue Hill at Stone Barns (+ Stay for a Meal at One of the World’s 50 Best Restaurants)
+Blue Hill at Stone Barns (Tour Farm + Stay for a Meal at One of the World’s 50 Best Restaurants)

 Dan Barber’s amazing Blue Hill at Stone Barns concept– an experiential farm, artisan market, and farm-to-table restaurant all-in-one, is well worth booking a tour and a table.
 (As far as upstate New York day trips go, this is one of the easiest and most popular.
 The restaurant also has a second location in the village, but visiting the upstate mothership is the quintessential experience.)

 Go early to tour the bucolic farm and learn about the property’s amazing plant hybrids (purple beets! heritage cherry tomatoes! rainbow beans! oh my!) and winning agricultural accomplishments.

 The restaurant is so invested in developing the local supply chain, in fact, that they even grow their own heritage wheat.
 This is used to make the restaurant’s signature bread.
 (My favorite locally-seeded loaf!)